tweerlei/plumber/README.md

-dynamodb-list:<arg>           List elements from the given DynamoDB table dynamodb-read:<arg>           Read an element from the given DynamoDB table dynamodb-write:<arg>          Write an element to the given DynamoDB table file-delete:<arg>             Delete a file from the given directory file-list:<arg>               Read file names from the given directory file-read:<arg>               Read a file from the given base directory file-write:<arg>              Write item as file in the given directory filter:<arg>                  Filter items that do (true) or don't (false) match the previous find: find:<arg>                    Find matches of the given regular expression, use with filter: or replace: format:<arg>                  Produces the argument with all occurrences of ${name} replaced by their value
+dynamodb-list:<arg>           List elements from the given DynamoDB table dynamodb-read:<arg>           Read an element from the given DynamoDB table dynamodb-write:<arg>          Write an element to the given DynamoDB table files-delete:<arg>            Delete files from the given directory files-list:<arg>              Read file names from the given directory files-read:<arg>              Read files from the given base directory files-write:<arg>             Write items as files in the given directory filter:<arg>                  Filter items that do (true) or don't (false) match the previous find: find:<arg>                    Find matches of the given regular expression, use with filter: or replace: format:<arg>                  Produces the argument with all occurrences of ${name} replaced by their value